St Mary's Cathedral, Dublin: Plans for a full cathedral

-State ceremony in the Pro-Cathedral
+State ceremony in the cathedral

-The Pro-Cathedral remains a focal point of religious and state ceremonial activity.
+The cathedral remains a focal point of religious and state ceremonial activity.
 Up until 1983, incoming presidents of Ireland traditionally attended, prior to their civil inauguration, a religious ceremony in either St Patrick's Cathedral (if they were members of the Church of Ireland) or the Pro-Cathedral (if they were Roman Catholic).
-Whereas up to 1973, those ceremonies were exclusively denominational, the ceremonies for the inaugurations of President Childers in 1973, President Ó Dálaigh in 1974 and President Hillery in 1976, were multidenominational, with representatives of the Roman Catholic, Church of Ireland, Presbyterian, Methodist and the Jewish faith taking part in the ceremony.
+Whereas up to 1973, those ceremonies were exclusively denominational, the ceremonies for the inaugurations of President Erskine Hamilton Childers in 1973, President Cearbhall Ó Dálaigh in 1974 and President Patrick Hillery in 1976, were multidenominational, with representatives of the Roman Catholic, Church of Ireland, Presbyterian, Methodist and the Jewish faith taking part in the ceremony.
 (In 1973 it took place in St Patrick's, in 1974 and 1976 in the Pro-Cathedral.)
 In 1983 a multidenominational service was included as part of the civil inauguration in Dublin Castle.

 The major faiths held religious ceremonies in their main cathedral or pro-cathedral to mark the beginning of the law term or a session of parliament, which would be attended by the President of Ireland, the Taoiseach, ministers, the opposition, parliamentarians and members of the Diplomatic Corps.
 State funerals of major figures including Michael Collins and former presidents Seán T. O'Kelly, Éamon de Valera, Patrick Hillery and Lord Mayor of Dublin Kathleen Clarke took place there.
 A painting of the funeral of Michael Collins hangs in Áras an Uachtaráin, the president's residence.

-Pope Francis visited the Pro-Cathedral on 25 August 2018 during an apostolic visit to Ireland.
+Pope Francis visited the cathedral on 25 August 2018 during an apostolic visit to Ireland.